 Boiling water removes dissolved oxygen and other gases.
 The solubility of gases in liquids is decreased as temperature increases.

-Does boiled water have no oxygen?
+Why does boiled water have no oxygen in it?

-How do I remove oxygen from my water?
+Can you remove oxygen from water?

 At what temperature does water lose oxygen?